tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/5-list_attributes.md

     }
   ]
 ---
-Gets all attributes for the specified datasource.
+Get a list of all attributes in the specified datasource.
+The `datasource_id` is required in the URL.
-The response to [GET datasource](/rest/customer_profiles/index.html#read-dcpdatasource) also includes all attributes of that datasource.